Most members of the Society choose to join a local chapter. If there is not one that is convenient, you can start a new chapter.

 Local chapters across the state promote the Native Plant Society of Texas mission.
-All enjoy the strengths and legal benefits of being one incorporated non-profit organization, but chapters select projects according to interests of local members, elect their own officers, and manage their own finances, while the Society office in Fredericksburg handles common administrative work and is the center point for statewide programs.
+All enjoy the strengths and legal benefits of being one incorporated non-profit organization, but chapters select their own projects according to interests of local members, while the corporate office in Fredericksburg handles common administrative work and is the center point for statewide programs.

 Why start a chapter?